 - Age (people over 45 are far more likely to develop diabetes)

-In both Type 1 and Type 2 diabetes, an inability for the body’s cells to absorb glucose results in it building up to dangerously high levels in the bloodstream.
-This results in the severe, potentially life-threatening symptoms that we most often associate with the disease.
+In both forms of diabetes, the body’s cells do not properly absorb the glucose the patient consumes.
+This results in it building up to dangerously high levels in the bloodstream.
+Both forms of diabetes cause severe, potentially life-threatening symptoms that we most often associate with the disease.
 Some of these symptoms include:

 - Heart and blood vessel disease